 If you have the Machu Picchu mountain ticket, you should climb the mountain first and then hike the Machu Picchu Citadel.
 Otherwise, you will have very little time at the Citadel.

-If you are making the Inca Trail in 4 days, we do not recommend climbing Mapi Mountain because you will not have time to explore the Machu Picchu Citadel with your guide unless you want to miss the guided tour of the Citadel.
+If you are making the Inca Trail in 4 days, we do not recommend climbing Mapi Mountain.
+You will not have time to explore the Machu Picchu Citadel with your guide unless you want to miss the guided tour of the Citadel.
 But you can climb this mountain after the 4-day Inca Trail trek.
 If you stay an extra night in Aguas Calientes, then on day 5, you can mount this mountain alone.

 Bring plenty of water—at least 2 liters per person—plus good snacks, as there is no store to buy refreshments from after entering the site.
-Please be respectful and discreet in the places where you decide to stop and have a snack, and never leave waste.
+Please be respectful and discreet when you decide to stop for a snack, and never leave waste.

 You should be well acclimatized to the altitude before attempting this hike; the air gets thinner, and you will notice the difference.

 The alternative route, Machu Picchu Mountain, will have 400 daily quotas, distributed in two hours: the first hour from 07:00 to 08:00 and the second hour from 08:00 to 09:00.
 Visitors must enter the Machu Picchu Mountain route and leave the monument on the same path.
-This ticket type can re-enter Machu Picchu to visit small circuit 3 (yellow color).
+This ticket type allows re-entry to Machu Picchu to visit the small circuit 3 (yellow color).

-The first turn is perfect for people who stay one more night in Aguas Calientes town and decide to climb the mountain on their own the next day or for people who want to do a guided visit to the Citadel after climbing Machu Picchu Mountain.
+The first turn is ideal for those who stay an extra night in Aguas Calientes town and plan to climb the mountain on their own the next day, or for those who wish to take a guided tour of the Citadel after climbing Machu Picchu Mountain.
 But there is a disadvantage: you will be tired after the total hike of 3 hours (round trip), and then you will continue your tour of the Machu Picchu Citadel with your guide (2 to 3 hours approximately).

-The second shift suits people arriving in Machu Picchu from different treks such as the Inca Trail 2 days, Salkantay Trek, Huchuy Qosqo, Quarry Trail, Lares Trek, Inca Jungle Trek, or Train Tour.
-This is because you start the guided tour at 6 a.m. at the Machu Picchu Citadel until 8 a.m. and then climb the mountain after your guided tour.
-Note: It only works in the dry season from April to October because in the rainy season, Machu Picchu remains foggy until 10 a.m. most of the time, and it is recommended that the guided tour starts at 9:00 a.m.
+The second shift suits people arriving in Machu Picchu from different treks such as the 2-day Inca Trail, Salkantay Trek, Huchuy Qosqo, Quarry Trail, Lares Trek, Inca Jungle Trek, or Train Tour.
+This is because you start the guided tour at 6 a.m. at the Machu Picchu Citadel until 8 a.m.
+And then climb the mountain after your guided tour.
+Note: It only works in the dry season from April to October because during the rainy season, Machu Picchu remains foggy until 10 a.m. most of the time.
+It is recommended that the guided tour start at 9:00 a.m.

 The summit of Machu Picchu